mb21/blog/_posts/2020-06-01-what-business-is-haskell-a-a-good-fit-for.md

 [^1]: But do you need to be a [tech company](https://stratechery.com/2019/what-is-a-tech-company/)?
 Not necessarily.
 But if you’re doing software as a project (as opposed to a product), you’re doomed – and sometimes, the continued investment in software isn’t worth it, if you’re not creating an ecosystem or will benefit from zero marginal costs.

+[^2]: That’s why I think it’s amazing that something like [Airtable](https://airtable.com) hasn’t “taken over the world” for CRUD GUIs yet.
+But [Notion](https://www.notion.so/) and [Coda](https://coda.io/) seem to prove this niche is at least expanding.

+[^3]: That's my intuition for why Unison won't work.

-[^2]: This question can also be asked not only about “using a robust language”, but about “using robust/proper engineering principles” in general.
+[^4]: This question can also be asked not only about “using a robust language”, but about “using robust/proper engineering principles” in general.
 That’s a question that’s been bothering me personally for quite some time, as I tend to become quite dissatisfied when I’m forced to program in the mud.